surendhar-bioinformatics/JUMPt/README.md

 3.3 GHz CPU processors with 6 cores

 # Installation
-After download the source code, you can put it in any working directory (e.g. /home/usr/JUMPt).
-IMPORTANT: All the required modules (associted with the program) should be placed in the same folder.
-Once the program is saved, you can open and run "main.py" in python console.
+Installation of the script is not required.
+Download all the scripts to any working directory (e.g. /home/usr/JUMPt).
+IMPORTANT: All the scripts including associated modules (associted with the program) should be placed in the same folder.
+Once the scripts are saved, open and run "main.py" in python console.

 # Run the example

+A testing dataset (test.xlsx) is available along with the scripts for evaluation purposes.
+Start the "main.py" script in Python console. and follow the instruction.
+Input your data file (preferably in xslx) along with full path.
+Once the program started and expected output is saved in Results folder which is created in the wordking directory.
+Run time for demo on a desktop computer is about 5-10 min.
 Since the program supports multistage database search analysis, we have designed a two-stage test dataset.
 For the 1st stage, the MS/MS spectra are searched against a peptide database pooled from uniProt, mutations and splice junctions; the matching results are filtered to ~1% false discovery rate.
 For the 2nd stage, the remaining high quality spectra are searched against the 6FT database.

 1st stage analysis: